gspia/reflex-dom-htmlea/README.md

 cabal configure --ghcjs
 cabal build
 ```
 for a semi-fast build-cycle.
-The build results can be found from
+The build results can be found in
-dist/build/reflexHtmlLeaEx/reflexHtmlLeaEx.jsexe -directory.
+`dist/build/reflexHtmlLeaEx/reflexHtmlLeaEx.jsexe` -directory.
+Note that
+in order to see the fig in the example, you have to manually copy it into
+the `...reflexHtmlLeaEx.jsexe/figs`-directory.

 To build in NixOs, just type nix-build.
 It assumes ghcjs and builds accordingly.